Department of Transportation Physical Exams in Belleville, MI

 - If you have heart-related issues, you should try to bring a letter from your cardiologist that outlines your medical history and indicates that you are safe to work

-The DOT physical consists of the following examinations:
+The Department Of Transportation physical consists of the following examinations:

 - Vision – Drivers are required to have at least 20/40 acuity in each eye (with or without correction).
 They also need to have at least 70” peripheral in the horizontal meridian in each eye.